caplena/knowledge-base/docs/FAQ.md

 If your project contains responses in different languages, we recommend enabling translation.
 This ensures all responses will be translated into the language set for your topic collection, providing consistency in analysis.

 The selected topic language will also be used for chart labels when creating visualizations.

-For more information about languages and translation, please see [here].
+For more information about languages and translation, please see [**this article**](09-01-Languages.md).

 ### Can I analyze data from multiple markets/countries in a single project?